cbkurz/uml2lqn/documentation/DeveloperInformation.md

 * Clone the project from github.
 * Checkout the branch `support-workflow`
 * Install the LQN-Solver by installing the project https://github.com/layeredqueuing/V5
 * Download and install Eclipse Epsilon as described here: https://eclipse.dev/epsilon/download/
+  * Please make sure to use Java 11 when installing

 <img src="InstallEpsilon.png" alt="InstallEpsilon" width="250"/>